osheanlee/osheanlee.github.io/content/blog/1-PPFPandLUP.md

 featuredalt = "PPFP_CLUP"
 featuredpath = ""
 linktitle = ""
-title = "Why we need to #ChooseTheEarth" type = "post"
+title = "On Physical Framework and Land Use Plans: Let's Bridge the Gap!" type = "post"

 +++